Stewart Nozette: Espionage and arrest

 Nozette was under investigation by the Justice Department for possible fraudulent billing on a NASA contract by a nonprofit corporation he ran, "Alliance for Competitive Technology".
 An agent for the NASA inspector general had found billing to NASA for expenses including, among other things, three mortgages, nine credit cards, a tennis club, pool cleaning, and the Mercedes-Benz Credit Corporation.
 Documents found by the Justice Department while investigating these irregularities included classified documents and an e-mail in which Nozette "threatened to take a classified program on which he worked to an unnamed foreign country or Israel."
 This information was passed along to the FBI.

 In September 2009, Nozette began receiving phone calls from a person claiming to be an agent of Mossad.
 In reality this was an undercover FBI agent.
 Nozette expressed a willingness to exchange American intelligence for financial rewards.
 His first payment was received upon his answers to a list of questions regarding American satellite technology for public access GPS.
 The information he claimed he would hand over included classified information.
 A folder left for this contact in a post office box contained "information classified as both top secret and secret that concerned US satellites, early warning systems, means of defense or retaliation against large-scale attack, communications intelligence information, and major elements of defense strategy."
 The United States Department of Justice criminal complaint, however, does not charge that "the government of Israel or anyone acting on its behalf committed any offense under U.S. laws."
 Nozette's contention is that this was a sting set up as the result of being forced to co-operate in a planned sting of senior political leadership responsible for NASA funding in Mississippi and Alabama.
 This is documented in his pardon plea.

 According to the criminal complaint, Nozette told his espionage contact that his parents were Jewish, and therefore claimed a right to return under Israel's Law of Return.
 He also asked allegedly for two million dollars and a passport.

 Nozette reached a plea bargain with prosecutors and pleaded guilty to a single count of espionage, as well as pleading guilty earlier to the charges of fraud and tax evasion.
 The prosecution of the fraud and tax evasion case was handled by Assistant U.S. Attorney Michael K. Atkinson from the Fraud and Public Corruption Section of the U.S. Attorney’s Office for the District of Columbia and Trial Attorney Kenneth C. Vert from the Department of Justice’s Tax Division.
 He was sentenced to thirteen years of prison.
 Held in custody since his arrest in 2009, Nozette received credit for the time he had already served.
 Nozette was released on November 13, 2020.

+Nozette published his first novel 'The Day Of Infamy: Space Pearl Harbor' in 2026, from Pegasus Publishing.
+The first book of a trilogy, these will be followed by his memoir, 'Cat's Paw'.